Aimery of Cyprus: Baronial division

-By 24 February 1182, Aimery had become constable of Jerusalem, the highest military authority in the kingdom after the king.
+By 24 February 1182, Aimery had become constable of Jerusalem, the highest military authority in the kingdom after the King.
 He may have been granted the office shortly after his predecessor, Humphrey II of Toron, died in April 1179; alternatively, his appointment may have only come around 1181, as the consequence of the growing influence of his brother Guy.
 Aimery's legal ability may have developed during his long tenure in public office.

 In 1183 King Baldwin IV appointed Guy regent.
 As regent, Guy was also the commander-in-chief of the royal army.
 Saladin, the Ayyubid sultan of Egypt and Syria, launched a campaign against the kingdom on 29 September.
-Aimery defeated the sultan's troops in a minor skirmish with the support of his father-in-law, Baldwin, and Baldwin's brother Balian of Ibelin.
+Aimery defeated Saladin's troops in a minor skirmish with the support of his father-in-law, Baldwin, and Baldwin's brother Balian of Ibelin.
 After the victory, the crusaders' main army could advance as far as a spring near Saladin's camp, forcing him to retreat nine days later.
 Both William of Tyre and Ernoul were disappointed that the Christian army did not engage the Muslims.
 During the campaign, it became apparent that other military leaders were unwilling to cooperate with Guy.
-The ailing king dismissed Guy from regency and had his five-year-old nephew, Baldwin of Montferrat, crowned co-king on 20 November 1183.
-The boy king, known as Baldwin V, was Sibylla's son and Guy's stepson.
+The ailing king dismissed Guy from regency and had his five-year-old nephew Baldwin V, Sibylla's son from her first marriage, crowned co-king on 20 November 1183.

-In early 1185, Baldwin IV decreed that the pope, the Holy Roman emperor and the kings of France and England were to choose between his sister, Sybilla, and half-sister, Isabella, if Baldwin V died before reaching the age of majority.
-Baldwin IV died in 1185, followed by his nephew in mid-1186.
-Ignoring Baldwin IV's decree and the protests of Guy's opponents, led by Aimery's Ibelin in-laws, Sybilla's partisans proclaimed her queen and she crowned Guy king.
+In early 1185, Baldwin IV decreed that the pope, the Holy Roman emperor and the kings of France and England were to choose between his sister, Sibylla, and half-sister, Isabella, if Baldwin V died before reaching the age of majority.
+Baldwin IV died in 1185, followed by Baldwin V in mid-1186.
+Ignoring Baldwin IV's decree and the protests of Guy's opponents, led by Aimery's Ibelin in-laws, Sibylla's partisans proclaimed her queen and she crowned Guy king.
 Aimery was among Sibylla's supporters.
 Aimery's father-in-law, Baldwin of Ibelin, left the kingdom rather than pay homage to Guy.